 The account of Marco Polo with actual descriptions of China and the Spice Islands fueled a desire by Eurpdeans to establish direct trading links.
 At the same time Europeans by the 14th century had significantly imroved their navigational and ship building skills.
 The astrolabe helped mariners determine latitude.
 (Longitude proved a much more difficult undertaking.
 The magnetic compass permitted mariners to determine which direction was north.
 Great improvements were made in maps.
 Here Portuguese cartographers played a key role.
 Information provided by travelers was refined by explorers who began to sail south along the African coast.
 Europeans also made great strides in shipbuilding.
 Large capacity ships called galleons were adopted.
 Powered by sail and woth large holds, they greatly reduce the cost of transporting good over distances.
 These developments permitted Europeans them to begin to make voyages od substantial distances and the goal was to reach the East to develop direct trade contacts with China.
 Many of the advances were made by the Itlalian mariners of the eastern Mediterranean.
 It was, however, the western European countries of the Atlantic that would conduct the great voyages of discovery.

-One of the vital factors in the Renaissance was the invention by Gutenberg of moveable print and the printing press.
-This was the most significant development in information technology until the personal computer of the late 20th century.
-Johann Gutenberg (1400?-68?) working with partners developed the technology for printing (1450-56).
+One of the vital factors in the Renaissance was the invention by Johann Gutenberg of moveable print and the printing press.
+This was the most significant development in information technology until the personal computer of the late-20th century.
+Gutenberg (1400?-68?) working with partners developed the technology for printing (1450-56).
 The first printing was the Bible which is now known as The Gutenberh Bible.
 What once took months of ardous labor now could be accomplished within days.
 While the results were less elrgant, it greatly increased the number of copires of books and the economic level, of those that could own them.
-This greattly facilitated the spread of Humanist ideas.
+And the book most in demand was the Bible.
+For the first time in history, ordinary people could have a Bible in their homes and read it as a family.
+It is no accident that within a few decades, the Reformation would be launched.
+Other vooks were of course published, leading to the spread of Humanist ideas.

 It was an age of intense cultural ferment.
 Enormous changes began in artistic, philosophical, political, scientific, and social endevours.
 The Renaissance had a profound affect on Europe.
 It affected